Morikoi/asteroid-blaster/docs/index.md

 ### What is Observability

-Over the years, many definitions were explained, discussed and created. [
+Over the years, many definitions were explained, discussed and created.
+[Michael Friedrich](https://dnsmichi.at/about/